LCS2-IIITD/ACL-FFLM/README.md

 cd splits
 python3 create_splits.py
 ```
 This creates a folder in the folder ```dataset/synthetic/splits/[min_len_of_sentence/min_nf_tokens = 6]/```.

 The train, validation and test datasets are all stored in the same file with the filename   ```[#CLASSES]_[#TRAIN_SET_SIZE]_[#VAL_SET_SIZE]_[#TEST_SET_SIZE]_dataset.json``` like ```108_800_100_200_dataset.json```.

 ### Running the model
-Now fix the same parameters in the seq_classification.py file
+Now fix the same parameters in the seq_classification.py file.
-To run the model -
+To train and test the best model (Fine-tuned GPT2/ RoBERTa) -

 ```bash
 cd generate_embeddings/ft/